ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Administrator's Manual 2.md

 **Altibase encounters the following problems when the database is backed up and restored with a replicated database.**

-If a database backed up on one server is restored on another server, there might be problems to use replication after Altibase recovery because the network addresses are different.
+If the database backed up on one server is restored on another server, there might be problems to use replication after Altibase recovery because the network addresses are different.

-Even if a database is restored on the same system, replication can be retransmitted based on meta information at the time of backup.
+Even if the database is restored on the same system, replication can be retransmitted based on meta information at the time of backup.
 In this case, some data may be changed to data at the time of backup.

 Therefore, if replication is active, it is necessary to either: (1) the value of REPLICATION_SENDER_AUTO_START property changes to '0', and performs the recovery using the backup file (2) when the recovery is completed, RESET the replication or recreate the replication objects.